ms1963/CollatzLibrary/README.md

 Do the same with the result.

-Repeating this algorithm leads to a sequence (Collatz sequence)
+Repeating this algorithm leads to a sequence (the Collatz sequence).

 Example:

 7 is odd    => 7 * 3 + 1 = 22